GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-namespacing/en.md

 ## GraphQL spec

-This functionality is currently not part of the GraphQL spec, but it has been requested in <a href="https://github.com/graphql/graphql-spec/issues/163" target="_blank">issue #163 - Namespaces</a>.
+This functionality is currently not part of the GraphQL spec, but it has been requested:

+- <a href="https://github.com/graphql/graphql-spec/issues/163" target="_blank">Issue #163 - Namespaces</a>